EndPointCorp/end-point-blog/2013/12/17/getting-navigation-bar-to-look-good-in.html.md

 author: Kamil Ciemniewski
 gh_issue_number: 900
 tags: ios
-title: Getting navigation bar to look good in iOS7
+title: Getting navigation bar to look good in iOS 7
 ---

 Apple has recently released iOS 7—​a major upgrade to its operating system for mobile devices.
 Whether users like it or not—​developers have to treat it seriously.
 There is nothing worse in the world of technology than being viewed as *passé*.